ador/LGvsKPexample/README.md

 as.factor(myStringVec)
 ```

-How to add a new column to a data frame:
+How to add a new column with a name to a data frame:
 ```R
 myDf$newColName <- myVectorWithValues
 ```